What we know about the deadly factory explosion in Louisville, Kentucky

 “We’re dealing now with an unstable building that has partially collapsed and could collapse further,” said Louisville Fire Chief Brian O’Neill.

-He added that after using a drone to monitor air quality in the area, “we did not find any evidence of any release of anything hazardous.”
+After using a drone to monitor air quality in the area, “we did not find any evidence of any release of anything hazardous,” he added.

 Has this happened before?

-The facility has had a fatal explosion before, more than two decades ago – when it was under different ownership.

-Previously, the food coloring facility belonged to D.D.
+The facility had a fatal explosion more than two decades ago under different ownership.
+The food coloring facility then belonged to D.D.
 Williamson & Company, which was acquired by Givaudan in 2021 and had its name changed to Givaudan Sense Colour.

 On April 11, 2003, a “process vessel became over pressurized” at the D.D.
 Williamson plant, releasing 26,000 pounds of aqueous ammonia into the air and sending debris flying, according to a report from the US Chemical Safety and Hazard Investigation Board.

-The company was ultimately fined $10,000 by the Kentucky Labor Cabinet for the 2003 explosion, according to the Occupational Safety and Health Administration.
+The company was ultimately fined $10,000 by the Kentucky Labor Cabinet for that explosion, according to the Occupational Safety and Health Administration.

-Although the cause of Tuesday’s explosion has not been determined, the fire chief said they believe it is not the same material as the 2004 blast.
-“That dealt with a solid anhydrous ammonia that is no longer on site,” O’Neill said.

 The-CNN-Wire